grubtub19/Mailler-in-Heaven/README.md

 Mailler in Heaven is a top-down 2D action game where you play as Dr. Roger Mailler who takes on hoards of innocent demon horses using swords and guns.

 The game was developed in Java using the Swing graphics engine.
-The game engine and gameplay were written from scratch and 90% of assets are my own including the following features:
+The game engine and gameplay were written from scratch and 90% of assets are my own.

+## Features

-Momentum-based movement
+* Momentum-based movement

-Multi-dash chaining
+* Multi-dash chaining

-Sliding (actionable and unactionable)
+* Sliding (actionable and unactionable)

-Collision detection including momentum-conserving wall bounces
+* Collision detection including momentum-conserving wall bounces

-Knockback/Staggering
+* Knockback/Staggering

-Swordplay
+* Swordplay

-Shotgun and piercing sniper rifle
+* Shotgun and piercing sniper rifle

-Unified ammo system
+* Unified ammo system

-Animated menu
+* Animated menu

-Instructions
+* Instructions

-Photo-gallery
+* Photo-gallery

-Strip Image Loading
+* Strip Image Loading

-Sound Engine
+* Sound Engine

-etc.
+* etc.

 ## Warning